 The Directors regularly assess the products and services the Company provides to ensure they are aligned to client needs.
 The Directors review and consider new business opportunities as part of their long-term planning with a view to growing the business and sustaining profitability in the longer term.
-As part of these strategic business plans, the Board will give consideration to the level of investment in core technology platforms, further automation, and additional opportunities to collaborate with other SS&C group operations around the world, with the objective to improve the client service offering and to manage its cost base.
+As part of these strategic business plans, the Board will give consideration to the level of investment in core technology platforms and further automation, building on the significant automation programme that was delivered in 2023.
+The Board will also explore additional opportunities to collaborate with other SS&C group operations around the world, with the objective to improve the client service offering and to manage its cost base.
 The Directors also actively engage with the client base, developing strong relationships which enable the Company to meet client needs on a long-term basis.

-During the year the Directors took the decision to open a new satellite office in Burnley to support the growth of the Company and ensure it is able to continue to attract and retain talented employees.
+During the year, the Directors took the decision to further expand the use of the new satellite office in Burnley to continue to support the growth of the Company and ensure it is able to continue to attract and retain talented employees.
+A new office site was also established in Bristol during the year, as part of the onboarding of a new client.